 Fortunately, the Dfrobot team has developed a simple and very effective small code editor (IDE).
 It can even install the MicroPython firmware as soon as you plug in a new development board.
-It supports cards based on ESP32, ESP8266, Pyboard, WyPi and Micro: bit of the BBC.
+It supports boards based on ESP32, ESP8266, Pyboard, WyPi and Micro: bit of the BBC.
 We will discover all of this now

 Install uPyCraft on Windows

 At the moment the uPyCraft IDE is only available for Windows.
 I tested it on a Windows 10 64-bit without any crashes.
 The versions for macOS and Linux are announced but the link is not yet active.
 The source code is unfortunately not available for download, so we can not adapt and compile the code for other platforms.
 The uPiCraft download page is here. uPiCraft comes as an executable that requires no installation.
 It is very convenient to carry on a USB key.

 Install the MicroPython firmware on an ESP8266 or ESP32